CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

                         to the provided version for the given OS.

 -metamorpheus_folder    The folder where MetaMorpheus is installed, defaults
                         to the provided version for the given OS.

+-sage_folder            The folder where Sage is installed, defaults
+                        to the provided version for the given OS.

 -novor_folder           The folder where Novor is installed, defaults